modelab/grasshopper-primer/en/1-foundations/1-6/6_Working with Mesh Geometry.md

 ### 1.6.6 Working with Mesh Geometry

 #####In this section, we will work through an exercise file for producing a complete mesh solid.
-By the end of this exercise, we will have a dynamic definition to produce custom vases that are ready to be 3D printed.
+By the end of this exercise, we will have a dynamic definition to produce custom vases that can be 3D printed.

 {% if gitbook.generator == "pdf" or gitbook.generator == "mobi" or gitbook.generator == "epub" %}
 >Example files that accompany this section: [http://grasshopperprimer.com/appendix/A-2/1_gh-files.html](http://grasshopperprimer.com/appendix/A-2/1_gh-files.html)